 Events and Findings

-Events and findings are the two outputs of a scan.
-They serve different purposes: events are a running log of what happened, findings are durable security issues for human review.
+Events and findings are the two key outputs of a scan.
+They serve different purposes: domain events are an append-only log of everything that happened, findings are durable structured security issues for human review.

-An event is an append-only record emitted during a scan.
-Events are never edited or deleted — they're a log.
+A domain event is an append-only record emitted during a scan.
+Events are never edited or deleted — they are a log.
 They exist to:

 - Drive the live scan feed in the dashboard (polling-based)